 Build with Strength, a coalition of the National Ready Mixed Concrete Association (NRMCA), will be launching new media resources, industry training programs, and educational content in the architectural capital of Chicago as part of increased efforts to inform the design/build and construction communities about the advantages of concrete construction in the low- to mid-rise residential sector, and in general.

-Given Chicago’s worldwide image as a city rebuilt on the strength of its people and its buildings, Build with Strength has opened their campaign by releasing an infographic
+Given Chicago’s worldwide image as a city rebuilt on the strength of its people and its buildings, Build with Strength has opened their campaign by releasing an infographicdswedbyyvzwsuaycvvzybbuc based on MIT research that highlights the life cycle cost savings of durable and sustainable concrete products.

 “Chicago and concrete are both known for their strength and durability, but what people may not know about concrete is that its durability not only keeps Chicagoans safe, but assures lower costs over the life-cycle of a building, a key factor for construction projects that are built to last,” said Kevin Lawlor of Build with Strength.